 Cabinet War Rooms and Westminster Abbey

-Churchill was one of the most talented figures in history.
-His talents were predominantly expressed in the political arena, but he was also an accomplished writer, historian and artist.
+Churchill was one of the most talented figures in history; his talents were predominantly expressed in the political arena.
+He was however, also an accomplished writer, historian and artist.
 Discover another side of Winston at Chartwell, his beloved home set in the beautiful rolling hills of Kent.
 The house is exactly as Churchill left it and much of the gardens are as he arranged them.
 Many of his painting are on display in a gallery on the estate.
-Come back to London and enjoy a free afternoon or alternatively visit nearby Hever Castle, once the childhood home of Anne Boleyn.
+After your guided tour and spending some free time exploring Churchill’s home you will head back to London to enjoy a free afternoon.

 Private transfer to the airport for your return flight home.

 This tour is suitable for small groups and for individuals.